-A good water heater will normally provide at least 10 to 13 years of consistent service, but there are any number of things that could cause a breakdown somewhere along the way.
-Water heaters are a special case for DIY home repairs.
-Any mistakes could lead to horrible consequences, so only attempt your own repairs when you are completely confident in your knowledge and abilities.
+A good water heater will normally provide at least 10 to 13 years of consistent service, but there are a number of things that can go wrong along the way.
+When a breakdown occurs, you’ll want to call a professional rather than attempt any DIY repairs.
+Mistakes can lead to expensive consequences, so only attempt your own repairs when you fully know what you are doing.

-In fact, the best repairs are the ones you do before there’s actually a big problem.
-Preventative maintenance will save you a lot of time, money, and headaches, so keep an eye on your water heater so you can spot the warning signs before they get out of hand.
-However, despite your best efforts, you may start noticing some of the common problems popping up.
-For some of them, there are some simple things you can do to get everything running properly again.
-For others, you may need to bring in a pro to get it fixed.
+The best repairs are the preventive ones.
+Preventative maintenance will save you a lot of time, money, and headaches, so monitor the water heater and take care of minor issues before they become major problems.
+Despite your best efforts, you may start noticing some common problems popping up.
+For some of them, there are simple things you can do to get everything running properly again.
+For others, you may need professionals to help.

-Just remember that a lot of things can go really wrong if you make a mistake, so, if you have any doubts at all, no matter what the problem is, be sure to contact someone who understands the ins and outs of the entire system.
+A lot of things can go wrong if you make a mistake while attempting a DIY repair to your water heater.
+If you have any doubts at all, no matter what the problem is, be sure to contact a professional who understands the ins and outs of your system.

-If your family is simply using up more hot water at once than your tank can supply, it may be time to upgrade to something larger.
-But be sure to check the heating element and gas supply to make sure it’s running as efficiently as it can.
+If your family uses more hot water at once than your tank can supply, it may be time to upgrade to something larger, but be sure to check the heating element and gas supply to make sure it’s running as efficiently as possible.

 There are a number of factors that could contribute to this.
-A faulty heating element is usually to blame if this is something that started happening very suddenly.
-Other causes might be that the tank is not sufficiently insulated, and a lot of the heat is leaking out, or perhaps the length and diameter of the pipes between point A and point B are affecting your ability to get hot water quickly.
+A faulty heating element is likely if the problem occurs suddenly.
+Other potential causes include an insufficiently insulated tank that causes heat leakages, and the length and diameter of the pipes between point A and point B preventing water from heating quickly.

-If the heating element is the culprit, you may need to replace it (though sometimes a repair is possible), but if it is because of one of the other reasons, you will need to look into ways to increase insulation or, if the outlets are a long way from the heater, perhaps a tankless heater closer to the appliance is the answer.
+If the heating element is the culprit, you may need to replace it (though sometimes a repair is possible).
+If another cause is to blame, you will need to increase insulation or, if the outlets are a long way from the heater, use a tankless heater closer to the appliance.

-Your plumbing system may take a couple minutes to delivery hot water to the fixture.
-To ensure that you have immediate hot tap water, add a hot water recirculation pump to your water heater.
-It creates a loop that circulates the water through the hot water pipes back to your water heater.
-This is done either through a dedicated line or cold water line.
+It may take your plumbing system a few minutes to deliver hot water to the fixture.
+To ensure that you have immediate hot water, you can add a hot water recirculation pump to your water heater.
+It creates a loop that circulates the water through the pipes back to your water heater.
+This is done either through a dedicated line or a cold water line.

-There are several potential causes of those strange sounds that might be emanating from your water heater.
+There are several potential causes of the strange sounds that might be emanating from your water heater.
 Smaller pangs could be the result of something as simple the minerals in the water getting pushed around by rising air bubbles.
 A low rumbling noise might come from the water actually boiling inside the tank.
-This happens when too much sediment builds up in the bottom of the tank, which leads to overheating and boilage.
+This happens when too much sediment builds up in the bottom of the tank, which leads to overheating.

 You can take care of this by flushing out the water heater.
 Simply drain the entire tank and then put some fresh water through it to make sure you get all the sediment out.
 Once it’s clean, you can fill it back up, turn it on, and enjoy a more efficient experience.

-You may also consider using a water softener in your home because that can help filter out a lot of those minerals that lead to these problems.
+You may also want to consider using a water softener in your home, because that can help filter out a lot of the minerals that lead to these problems.

 If you start to see water pooling at the base of your heater, it could be due to a simple problem, but it might also hint at a more serious issue.
 The leak might stem from the tank itself, the temperature and pressure relief valve, or even from one of the other plumbing connections.